-Committees will consist of a minimum of six external members representing both general interest and career expertise for the programs.
-The committee chair, elected from among the members, will serve a three year term.
+Committees will consist of a minimum of six external members representing both general interest and career expertise for the programs, unless an exception is approved by the Vice President for Education.
+The committee chair, elected from among the members, will serve a two year term.
 Membership should be diverse with respect to race and gender and should include TTC graduates, if possible.

 The appropriate Academic Manager will submit nominees using the Academic Advisory Committee recommendation electronic form provided on mytridenttech.edu under Portal's Committee Sites.
-Because of their significant involvement in the College, current members of the TTC Area Commission, elected officials and the TTC Foundation Board of Trustees will not be nominated for committee services.
-The electronic nomination form, which must be approved by the relevant dean, includes space for a biographical sketch outlining the proposed member's present position, relevant experience, community activities and other supporting information.
+Because of their significant involvement in the College, current members of the TTC Area Commission, elected officials and the TTC Foundation Board of Trustees will not be nominated for committee services, unless accreditation requirements specify such membership.
+The electronic nomination form, which must be approved by the relevant dean, outlines the proposed member's present position, relevant experience, community activities and other supporting information.

 Upon final approval of the proposed addition, the Advancement Division will issue an official letter of invitation from the President to serve on the committee.

 Appointments to a newly organized committee will be for one- and two-year terms with half of the membership designated for each term.
 This will provide for a staggered replacement to ensure that there are always experienced members serving on the committee.
 Although committees should not become static, members may, by mutual agreement, serve additional terms.